Spring Semester Tuition Due

-The effort, which takes effect with the 2024-25 aid year, is designed to streamline the application process, reduce questions and barriers and expand eligibility.
+The effort, which took effect with the 2024-25 aid year, is designed to streamline the application process, reduce questions and barriers and expand eligibility.

 • The Estimated Family Contribution (EFC) has been replaced by the Student Aid Index (SAI) to determine eligibility.
 The SAI is an evaluation of the financial resources that may be available to contribute toward a student's education expenses.
 It implements separate eligibility determination criteria for Pell Grants.